alps-chalmers/info/tools.md

 ##Meeting tools

-* [Appear.in](https://appear.in/) - for video chat, remote meetings, and quickly creating conference rooms
+* [Appear.in](https://appear.in/) - for video chat, screen sharing, remote meetings, and quickly creating conference rooms